 The application is assigned to an APA team leader who is responsible for the case.
 The APA team leader's first responsibility is to organize the APA team.
 This involves contacting the appropriate LMSB International Territory Manager to secure the assignment of an international examiner to the APA case and the LMSB Counsel's office to secure a field counsel lawyer.
 In a bilateral case, the U.S. Competent Authority will assign a U.S. Competent Authority analyst to the team.
 In a large APA case, the international examiner may invite his or her manager and other LMSB personnel familiar with the taxpayer to join the team.
 If the APA may affect taxable years in Appeals, the appropriate appellate conferee will be invited to join the team.
-In appropriate cases, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether to include a technical advisor on the team.
-The IRS APA team will generally include a technical advisor if the APA request concerns cost sharing, or a complex intangibles or services transaction.
-The APA team leader then distributes copies of the APA application to all team members and sets up an opening conference with the taxpayer.
-The APA office strives to hold this opening conference within 45 days of the assignment of the case to a team leader.
-At the opening conference, the APA team leader proposes a case plan designed, if feasible, to complete a unilateral APA or, in the case of a bilateral APA, the recommended U.S. negotiating position within 12 months from the date the full application is filed.
-The actual median and average times for completing unilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers are shown below in Tables 2, 5, and 10, respectively.
+In cases involving cost-sharing arrangements, other complex intangibles and services transactions, or novel issues, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether or not to include a technical advisor on the team.

+The APA team leader distributes copies of the APA application to all team members, makes initial contact with the taxpayer to confirm the APA Program's receipt of the taxpayer's application, and sets up an opening conference with the taxpayer.
+Under APA case management procedures revised in September 2008, the APA office strives to (i) make initial contact with the taxpayer within 21 days of its receipt of the APA application and (ii) hold the opening conference within 45 days from the date that the APA team expects to begin actively working the case - the "Start Date" under the revised case management procedures.
+On or about the opening conference, the APA team leader proposes a case plan appropriate for the case.
+Case plans are generally targeted to complete a unilateral APA or, in the case of a bilateral APA, the recommended U.S. negotiating position within 12 months from the date the full application is filed.
+The targeted completion date in a particular case, however, may vary from the 12-month benchmark, depending on the complexity of the case, APA team workloads, taxpayer schedules, and other factors.
+Case plans are signed by both an APA manager and an authorized official of the taxpayer and, under the new APA case management procedures, will generally be adhered to except in unforeseen or exceptional circumstances.
+The actual median and average times for completing unilateral and bilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers are shown below in Tables 2, 5, and 11, respectively.